-Container Service for Kubernetes supports creating nodes with the Aliyun Linux 2 operating system and provides optimizations for multiple scenarios based on the high performance kernel of Aliyun Linux 2.
-This topic describes the benefits of using Aliyun Linux 2 in Container Service for Kubernetes and the optimizations that are provided in different scenarios.
+Container Service for Kubernetes (ACK) allows you to create nodes that run the Alibaba Cloud Linux 2 operating system and provides optimizations for multiple scenarios based on the high-performance kernel of Alibaba Cloud Linux 2.
+This topic describes the optimizations that are provided by Alibaba Cloud Linux 2 on ACK to meet the requirements of different scenarios.

 - The Linux distribution with the fastest boot time on Alibaba Cloud.

-- Deeply optimized for large-scale VMs and bare metal servers.
-Especially suitable for multi-task scenarios that involve large-scale instances.
+- Deeply optimized for high-specification virtual machines and bare metal servers.
+This is particularly suitable for multi-task scenarios that involve large-sized instances.

-- Pre-installed with commonly used software such as Alibaba Cloud CLI and cloud-init, which lowers the costs of cloud resource management.
+- Pre-installed with commonly used software such as Alibaba Cloud CLI and cloud-init.
+This reduces the costs of cloud resource management.

 - A streamlined kernel that minimizes the attack surface and system resource occupation.

-- A well-rounded technical support system that offers multiple channels on Alibaba Cloud.
+- An optimized technical support system that offers multi-channel technical support on Alibaba Cloud.

-- Supports live patching of the kernel, which ensures service continuity when vulnerability fixes are applied.
+- Supports live patching of the kernel.
+This ensures service continuity when vulnerabilities are being fixed.

-- Drastically speeds up system boot time of ECS instances.
-Quickly scales up computing resources when system overload is detected.
-Reduces system boot time by 29% compared with CentOS 7.
+- Significantly reduces the system boot time of ECS instances.
+Scales out computing resources when system overloading is detected.
+Reduces the system boot time by 29% compared with CentOS 7.

-- Provides optimizations for ECS instances in multi-task scenarios and improves the performance of large-scale instances by 16%.
+- Provides optimizations for ECS instances in multi-task scenarios and improves the performance of large-sized instances by 16%.

 - Improves the efficiency of system scheduling by 11%.

-- Optimizes the Linux networking stack to offer 7.8% higher network performance compared with CentOS 7.
+- Optimizes the Linux networking stack to improve the network performance by 7.8% compared with CentOS 7.

-- By default, Aliyun Linux 2 has compiled the Bottleneck Bandwidth and Round-trip Propagation Time (BBR) congestion control algorithm.
-In scenarios that involve frequent Internet access, you can change the congestion control algorithm of containers to BBR to improve the bandwidth stability of Internet access.
+- By default, Alibaba Cloud Linux 2 is compiled with Bottleneck Bandwidth and Round-trip Propagation Time (BBR), a congestion control algorithm.
+In scenarios where frequent Internet access is required, you can change the congestion control algorithm of containers to BBR to improve the bandwidth stability for Internet access.

 - Optimizes the TLS encryption protocol.

-- Supports the Budget Fair Queueing (BFQ) I/O scheduler to reduce disk latency.
+- Supports the Budget Fair Queueing (BFQ) I/O scheduler to reduce the disk latency.

 - Container network optimization

-Aliyun Linux 2 is equipped with kernel 4.19.
-The Terway network plug-in supports the IPVLAN driver, which offers 40% higher network performance in short-packet communications compared with the traditional bridge interface and policy-based routing (PBR).
-By default, Aliyun Linux 2 has compiled the Bottleneck Bandwidth and Round-trip Propagation Time (BBR) congestion control algorithm.
-In scenarios that involve frequent Internet access, you can change the congestion control algorithm of containers to BBR to improve the bandwidth stability of Internet access.
-This drastically enhances public network performance and speeds up image pull across different public networks.
+Alibaba Cloud Linux 2 is compiled with kernel 4.19.
+The Terway network plug-in supports the IPVLAN driver, which improves the network performance in short-packet communications by 40% compared with the traditional bridge mode and policy-based routing (PBR).
+By default, Alibaba Cloud Linux 2 has compiled the BBR congestion control algorithm.
+In scenarios where frequent Internet access is required, you can change the congestion control algorithm of containers to BBR to improve the bandwidth stability of Internet access.
+This significantly improves the efficiency when containers communicate with the Internet or ACK pulls images from the Internet.

 - CoreDNS optimization

-When pods are densely deployed in a cluster, DNS resolution failures tend to occur because UDP connections account for too many entries in the conntrack table.
-Aliyun Linux 2 has optimized the conntrack table to reduce table entries by 50% when the DNS query rate is the same.
+When pods are densely deployed in an ACK cluster, Domain Name Service (DNS) resolution may fail because UDP connections account for excessive entries in the conntrack table.
+Alibaba Cloud Linux 2 has optimized the conntrack table to reduce table entries by 50% for the same DNS query rate.
 This significantly improves the success rate of DNS queries.

-The kernel of Aliyun Linux 2 provides fine-grained visualization and control capabilities for containers, such as PSI pressure metrics, per-cgroup kswapd, and memory priority.
-In Kubernetes clusters based on Aliyun Linux 2, you can use CGroup Controllers to utilize these capabilities and implement fine-grained configurations and dynamic updates of resources such as BufferIO Control, TCP, CPUSet, Mem, and NUMA.
-This minimizes the interference among applications while steadily improving resource utilization.
+The kernel of Alibaba Cloud Linux 2 provides fine-grained visualization and control capabilities for containers, such as PSI pressure metrics, per-cgroup kswapd, and memory priority.
+In ACK clusters that run Alibaba Cloud Linux 2, you can use CGroup Controllers to adopt these capabilities, and achieve fine-grained resource configurations and dynamic updates.
+These resources include BufferIO Control, TCP, CPUSet, Mem, and NUMA.
+This provides a step-by-step improvement in resource utilization and minimizes the interference between applications.

-- Test: Use Alluxio to load 1,152 files that add up to 144 GB of OSS data through 64 threads.
-It takes CentOS 3 minutes and 25 seconds while Aliyun Linux 2 only needs 2 minutes and 19.037 seconds, which is 1.6 times the performance of CentOS.
+- Test: Use Alluxio to load 1,152 files that add up to 144 GB of Object Storage Service (OSS) data through 64 threads.
+CentOS requires 3 minutes and 25 seconds while Alibaba Cloud Linux 2 requires only 2 minutes and 19.037 seconds.
+Alibaba Cloud Linux 2 is 1.6 times faster than CentOS.

-- Reduces the performance loss of OverlayFS and minimizes the storage performance decrease caused by containerization.
+- Reduces the performance loss of OverlayFS and minimizes the loss caused by containerization in storage.

-- Most sysctls are namespaced.
-In Kernel 4.19, most sysctls can be set independently on pods, which enables you to set different TCP timeout values and retransmit timeout values for different applications.
-You cannot modify these parameters in CentOS 7 while in Aliyun Linux 2, you can set these parameters on pods.
+- In most cases, sysctls are namespaced.
+In Kernel 4.19, most sysctls can be separately set on pods.
+This allows you to set different TCP timeout values and retransmit timeout values for different applications.
+You cannot modify these parameters in CentOS 7.
+In Alibaba Cloud Linux 2, you can set these parameters on pods.